vektor-finance/vxl-parser/README.md

 Currently, we compile and package the `vxl-parser` using `wasm-pack` which works but has some brittle steps that could be improved.

-We rename the package in the outputted `package.json` during a publish step (for convenience sake but necessarily required).
+We rename the package in the outputted `package.json` during a publish step (for convenience sake but not necessarily required).

 ## Learn More